Pat McNees, writer, editor,

 The difference between a preface, foreword, and introduction

-What is the difference between a preface, a foreword, and an introduction?
+Should the parts of a book be in a certain order?
+Yes, and there's a reason: so readers, librarians, teachers, and booksellers can easily turn to the page in the book to find a particular type of information.
+Understanding the order in which they should appear may help you remember the difference between a preface, a foreword, and an introduction.
 There is considerable confusion about the difference between the three, and judging from what the Chicago Manual of Style says, I mixed the two up myself in my history of the NIH Clinical Center, where an editor made my Introduction a Foreword, which I then changed to a Preface.
 It should have remained an Introduction.

 Words into Type succinctly characterizes the differences between a preface and intro: "A preface or foreword deals with the genesis, purpose, limitations, and scope of the book and may include acknowledgments of indebtedness; an introduction deals with the subject of the book, supplementing and introducing the text and indicating a point of view to be adopted by the reader.
 The introduction usually forms a part of the text [and the text numbering system]; the preface does not."